Calvin087/cog-training/Automated Testing Python 1319746/blog-testing-notes.md

 <br>

-This has no become an in integration test and had to be broken in two because it's no longer only testing one thing.
+This eventually becomes an in integration test and had to be broken in two because it's no longer only testing one thing.
 It's reliant on other posts being added - Multiple posts being checked and more.

 ```py